I built this

 GDP data, and in getting a lightweight world polygon geodata file

-with iso alpha3 country codes to use with leaflet
+with iso alpha3 country codes to use with leaflet.

-grammar has some quirks, like having
+I learned the dplyr grammar has some quirks, like having

-to use .data[[var]]
+to use .data[[var]] or {{var}} when supplying

 a variable through a character vector or function argument.
 It’s